infoLab204/pseudoDB/tutorials/rice.md

 <br><br><br>
 ## Part II: Data download
 1. Create directories
     a.
-Assuming that you are working with human data, make a directory “human” under your home directory.
+Assuming that you are working with human data, make a directory "rice" under your home directory.
     b.
-Make directories “data” and “module” under directory “human” (see Fig. 1).
+Make directories "data" and "module" under directory "human" (see Fig. 1).
     c.
-Go to the directory “data” and create the following three sub-directories: “fastq”, “ref”, “db” (see Fig. 1).
+Go to the directory "data" and create the following three sub-directories: "fastq", "ref", "db" (see Fig. 1).

-2. Download the following data sets in the directory “data”.
+2. Download the following data sets in the directory "data".
     *	FASTQ
     *	reference sequence
     *	databases of variants